gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ## Time Limits

 - Quizzes will start at the scheduled or announced time.
 Any team that is late does not receive the starting 20 points awarded for being on time.
-    - If the late team is currently quizzing in another location which is running over the time limit, they are not required to forfeit the quiz, or lose 20 points.
+    - If the late team is currently quizzing in another location which is running over the time limit, they are not required to forfeit the quiz or lose 20 points.
     - Any team more than 10 minutes late (after the scheduled or announced time for the quiz) forfeits the quiz.
 - If an individual quizzer is late, the quiz will start on time.
 The coach has the option to put the late quizzer in during a time-out, but the team will forfeit the 20 points the team starts with.
 The coach also has the option to keep the quizzer out of the quiz and keep the 20 points but must notify the quizmaster at the beginning of the quiz, of their decision.
 - Quizzers have five seconds in which to jump after the question is completed.